artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 Now at each time step with beam search you have to calculate the probability of potential sequences given the outputs of the previous time step.<br>
 Beam width (parameter B) is used to limit the possible sequences you will compute the probability of.
 At each step you only keep the B most probable sequences and drop all others.
 You keep generating new words until all the B most probable sequences end with the end of sequence \<EOS\> token/symbol.<br>
-Technically greedy decoding is the same as beam search with B equal to 1.
+Technically, greedy decoding is the same as beam search with B equal to 1.

 Here is how beam search can look like with B equal to 2.
 You start with a start of sequence \<sos\> token/symbol.
 Then you take the following two words with highest probability.
 For each of those words you branch out and evaluate their next words' probability distribution.
 Multiplying first and second word probabilities will give sequence probabilities.
 Choose the two sequences with highest probabilities.
 And so forth.<br>
 ![Screenshot 2024-04-19 at 13 24 56](https://github.com/artainmo/machine-learning/assets/53705599/8035bb5a-8640-4c02-9ec8-579c5718dd06)<br>